Nena's Wellness Corner

 Several years ago, I decided to decrease the sugar in my diet.
 I still eat sweets (and candy 😊) occasionally, but I try to control how much sugar I add to sweets when I prepare them.
 Sometimes, this doesn't end right 😂.
 If the recipe calls for a certain amount of sugar, I cut the amount significantly, and, of course, my cake or cookies don't taste exactly how they are supposed to taste.

 But these date balls are precisely to my taste.
-Sweet enough, and I don’t feel guilty for consuming empty calories from refined sugar.
-The ideal combination in this delicious recipe for a perfect snack!
+Sweet enough, and I don't feel guilty for consuming empty calories from refined sugar.
+Plus, they are made without peanut butter, so if you are allergic or simply don't like the taste, they are a healthy nutritious snack, just like my granola bars without peanut butter!

 Why You'll Love This Recipe